fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d2_afk_saveweapons/readme.md

 * <details><summary>How does it work?</summary>

-	* When real survivor alive players going afk or spec, save his all weapons and items
+	* When real survivor alive player going afk or spec or leaves server or game crash, save player's all weapons and items
 		* Bot who replaced player only have pistol and smg
-		* After go back to take over survivor，restore his all weapons and items
+		* After go back to take over survivor, restore his all weapons and items
 		* Can save to next stage in coop/realism
 		* Can save melee weapons
 		* Can save health over 100hp